-According to D.17-04-039, Energy Storage capacity planning now includes the potential for more battery storage which could make up for some of the 25 MMcfd capacity shortfall if the MAOP of Line 1600 is lowered to 320 psig.
+According to D.17-04-039, Energy Storage capacity planning now includes the potential for more battery storage which could make up for some of the 25 MMcfd capacity shortfall if the MAOP of Line 1600 is derated lowered to 320 psig.
 According to D.17-04-039, SDG&E could procure up to 331 MWs of battery storage by 2020, all of which would be operational by December 2024.
 As of April 2018, SDG&E's filings and presentations to the Commission under A.18-02-016 indicate that they may exceed this target.
-Battery storage increasingly plays a role in reliability, in line with the Commission's greenhouse gas reductions objectives.
+Battery storage nowincreasingly plays an importanta role in reliability, in line with the Commission's greenhouse gas reductions objectives.
 (See D.17-04-039.)

 In summary, using the Applicants' demand forecast figures, the Proposed Project is not needed according to the Commission's existing reliability standard for natural gas planning, and the Applicant has not made a convincing case to make an exception in this case.
 As SCGC suggested, we encourage the Applicants to identify and propose potential reliability solutions that are more scaled to the scope of the potential problem and consistent with California climate objectives that reduce the risk of an electric outage of Line 3010 or other gas imports.
-While there are obvious obstacles to overcome in order to accomplish this, options include reconductoring of the "S line" to improve electric import capability, in-basin stand-alone voltage support, and non-fossil resources (e.g., energy storage).
+While there are obvious obstacles to overcome in order to accomplish this, options include reconductoring of the "S line" to improve electric import capability, in-basin stand-alone voltage support, and non-fossil resources (e.g., energy storage).2730

-&lt;sup>29 In this decision, we give official notice of A.18-02-016 Application of San Diego Gas and Electric Company for Approval of its Energy Storage Procurement and Investment Plan, filed February 28, 2018.
+2629 In this decision, we give official notice of A.18-02-016 Application of San Diego Gas and Electric Company for Approval of its Energy Storage Procurement and Investment Plan, filed February 28, 2018.
+Parties may file any objections in comments on the decision.